jivank/tinc-configurator-web/README.md

 install flask
 >pip3 install flask

 Make sure you have a currently working setup.
-See how 'externalnyc' is configured. [here](https://www.digitalocean.com/community/tutorials/how-to-install-tinc-and-set-up-a-basic-vpn-on-ubuntu-14-04)
+See how 'externalnyc' is configured [here](https://www.digitalocean.com/community/tutorials/how-to-install-tinc-and-set-up-a-basic-vpn-on-ubuntu-14-04).
 This tool will run on your public ip node (as configured in the digitalocean article).

 ##Running the application